 We went for a snack lunch in a restaurant opposite the railway station and ended up having two huge masala dosas, full of spicy veg and potatoes, then got the 17:00 Chandigarh express overnight train to Chandigarh.
 We had the two lower bunks in a 2AC compartment and the upper two were unoccupied, there was plenty of room and it was a pleasant temperature (not too much AC) and we were very cozy in the bedding provided, so it should have been a pleasant ride if not for the guy in the next compartment snoring like a whole farmyard full of pigs at full volume, despite Sheila shouting and thwacking him twice on the soles of his feet with her shoes!
 She eventually moved to the other end of the carriage for the man's safety!Mon 2nd.
 When we got an auto-rickshaw at 6:30 at Chandigarh station it was still dark and so cold that the condensation on the windscreen was turning to ice.
 We went to Satyadeep hotel and while we were waiting for the day staff to arrive we had toast and tea in 'Sai Sweets' restaurant below the hotel, to warm up.

-India at all - it is set out in a grid pattern with wide avenues, proper
+not like India at all - it is set out in a grid pattern with wide avenues,

-and cafés set around a large open square.
-We got a cycle rickshaw
+cafés set around a large open square.
+We got a cycle rickshaw past

-past all the leafy parks with well-kept greenery and mature trees, up to
+all the leafy parks with well-kept greenery and mature trees, up to sector

-sector 1, the Government area containing the high court and state parliaments.
+1, the Government area containing the high court and state parliaments.
+The

-The whole city was designed and laid out from scratch in the 1950s by the
+whole city was designed and laid out from scratch in the 1950s by the architect

-architect Le Corbusier and at the time it was radically modernist, although
+Le Corbusier and at the time it was radically modernist, although to us it

-to us it did not really live up to expectations and the buildings look rather
+did not really live up to expectations and the buildings look rather dated